DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 ### Workflow Header

 This includes the name (`name`) of the flow, passing our secrets as environment variables (`env`) and the condition under which our worklow is triggered (`on` which specifies manual start).
 When starting the workflow manually you can control enable the input field `destroy`.
+As stated you must fill out the values.
+If you don't use the predefined full solution use `main` as branch. `Destroy Resources` is only required as part f your last run when you want to clean up.
+Thanks to the built-in update functionality terraform only runs the delta in case of an update.
 ```
 name: 'Terraform'